 Yankton is a city of incredible natural beauty and historical significance.
 Whether you’re a tourist looking for attractions and activities to do or a resident who wants to explore a beautiful city in South Dakota, Yankton is a great place.
-There are a ton of fun things to do in Yankton for anyone, any day.
+There are many fun things to do in Yankton for anyone, any day.

 Founded in 1869, the city is located in the southeastern part of the state, at the confluence of the Dakota and Missouri Rivers.
 It is also the county seat of Yankton County.

-Yankton is commonly referred to as the “River City” because it is located on the Missouri River.
-And the river has played a significant role in the city’s development and settlement.
+Yankton is called the “River City” because it is located on the Missouri River.
+The river has significantly impacted the city’s development and settlement.

 There are numerous reasons why you should consider visiting Yankton, South Dakota.
 The city is home to many beautiful destinations and is a perfect place to go if you are looking for adventure and fun.
 Here are some of the reasons why you should visit Yankton, South Dakota: